payloadcms/payload/examples/draft-preview/payload/README.md

 ### Preview Mode

-To enter preview mode, the user first needs to have at least one draft document saved.
-When they click the "preview" button from the Payload admin panel, a custom [preview function](https://payloadcms.com/docs/configuration/collections#preview) routes them to your front-end with a `secret` and their http-only cookies.
+To preview draft documents, the user first needs to have at least one draft document saved.
+When they click the "preview" button from the Payload admin panel, a custom [preview function](https://payloadcms.com/docs/configuration/collections#preview) routes them to your front-end with a `secret` along with their http-only cookies.
 An API route on your front-end will verify the secret and token before entering into it's own preview mode.
-Once in preview mode, it can begin requesting drafts from Payload using the `Authorization` header, see [Pages](#pages) for more details.
+Once in preview mode, it can begin requesting drafts from Payload using the `Authorization` header.
+See [Pages](#pages) for more details.

 > "Preview mode" looks differently for every front-end framework.
 For instance, check out the differences between Next.js [Preview Mode](https://nextjs.org/docs/pages/building-your-application/configuring/preview-mode) in the Pages Router and [Draft Mode](https://nextjs.org/docs/pages/building-your-application/configuring/draft-mode) in the App Router.
 In Next.js, methods are provided that set cookies in your browser, but this may not be the case for all frameworks.